Roina-Shin/google-cloud-study/GCP-Study/Study-log/GKE-Ingress.md

 ## Ingress Service Basics

-- Before you start, you need to make sure that the GKE cluster is priavate and **HTTP Load Balancing** enabled.
+- Before you start, you need to make sure that the GKE cluster is private and **HTTP Load Balancing** enabled.

 ![http-load-balancing-enabled](/GCP_pictures/Study-logs/gke-ingress/http-load-balancing-enabled.PNG "HTTP Load Balancing enabled")